mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 ### Installation and Setup for MiniZinc and Python

 You need to first install the MiniZinc system.
 For macOS this can be done with **brew install minizinc** or can be [installed from source code on macOs and Linux](https://www.minizinc.org/doc-2.5.5/en/installation_detailed_linux.html).
-The Python interface can be installed with **pip install minizinc**.
+The Python interface can be installed with **uv pip install minizinc**.

 The following figure shows the MiniZincIDE with simple constraint satisfaction problem: